xupefei/Locale-Emulator/README.md

  4. Perform Build action.
  5. Clone and build the core libraries: https://github.com/xupefei/Locale-Emulator-Core
  6. Copy LoaderDll.dll and LocaleEmulator.dll from Locale-Emulator-Core to Locale-Emulator build folder.

-## Feature Request ##

-You can also submit an issue if you have some wonderful ideas to improve Locale Emulator.
-Then I *may* accept it because I want to make Locale Emulator *small*.
-So if your idea is to add automatic translation function to Locale Emulator, please fork this repo and do it yourself.

 ## License ##